-‘Survivor’ Shocker: Jeff Varner Outs Transgender Zeke At Tribal – Varner The Worst ‘Survivor’ Villain Ever?
+‘Survivor’ Shocker: Jeff Varner Outs Transgender At Tribal, Varner The Worst Survivor Villain Ever?
+[Spoiler]

 Fellow Survivor Castaways Disgusted By Varner’s Behavior

-From there, Jeff went to the other Survivor castaways in the tribe and talked up Zeke’s duplicity even lying to the women in the tribe and saying Zeke threw them under the bus which, for the record, Zeke did not.
+From there, Jeff went to the other Survivor castaways in the tribe and talked up Zeke’s duplicity, even lying to the women in the tribe and saying Zeke threw them under the bus which, for the record, Zeke did not.
 Obviously, Jeff already had realized Zeke was trans so this seems like a very calculated move of the ugliest sort despite his protestations later.

 Even Survivor host Jeff Probst piled on when Jeff Varner insisted he only said something because he thought Zeke was “out, open and proud.”
 Jeff Probst took Varner to task and reminded him he outed Zeke as trans to show he was deceptive and that doesn’t align with saying he thought Zeke was out.
 The entire tribe was stunned and then Zeke finally spoke.